aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 Execute the above code and you will get an [output file](result.xlsx).

-## **Add a picture or image to an Excel comment**
+## **How to insert picture or image in comment in Excel**

 Microsoft Excel lets users customize the look and feel of spreadsheets to a great extent.
 It is even possible to add background pictures to comments.Adding a background image can be an aesthetic choice, or be used to strengthen branding.

-The sample code below creates an XLSX file from scratch, and adds a comment with a picture background to cell A1.
+The sample code below creates an XLSX file from scratch using [**Aspose.Cells**](https://products.aspose.com/cells/net/) API , and adds a comment with a picture background to cell A1.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-AddPictureToExcelComment-1.cs" >}}